Costa Rica: An Overview

 U.S.-Costa Rican Relations

 Successive U.S. Administrations have worked with Costa Rica to strengthen economic ties, advance regional foreign policy goals, and address shared security concerns.
-During a February 2025 visit to Costa Rica, Secretary of State Marco Rubio characterized Costa Rica as a “model” for the region and commended the country’s cooperation on cybersecurity, counternarcotics, and migration.
-Secretary Rubio stated that he had issued waivers to allow continued U.S. support for some security programs amid the Trump Administration’s 90-day pause on U.S. foreign assistance; it is unclear if or how the subsequent cancellation of thousands of unspecified U.S. assistance awards and contracts may affect programs in Costa Rica.
-Congress may monitor the Administration’s approach to U.S.-Costa Rican relations and assess whether and how to continue shaping bilateral ties with appropriations and other legislation.
+During a February 2025 visit to Costa Rica, Secretary of State Marco Rubio characterized Costa Rica as a "model" for the region and commended the country's cooperation on counternarcotics, cybersecurity, and migration.
+The United States has supported such collaboration with foreign assistance, but the status of such funding is unclear in the aftermath of the Trump Administration's review and termination of thousands of programs.

 Cybersecurity has emerged as a key area of bilateral cooperation since 2022, when a Russia-based hacker group carried out a series of ransomware attacks against the Costa Rican government.
-In 2023, the U.S. State Department and DOD announced commitments totaling nearly $35 million to help Costa Rica strengthen its cyber defenses.
-The same year, the Chaves administration limited participation in Costa Rica’s fifth-generation (5G) telecommunications network to firms from countries that endorse the Budapest Convention on Cybercrime, effectively excluding companies from China.
+In 2023, the U.S. State Department and Department of Defense announced commitments totaling nearly $35 million to help Costa Rica strengthen its cyber defenses.
+The same year, the Chaves administration limited participation in Costa Rica's fifth-generation (5G) telecommunications network to firms from countries that endorse the Budapest Convention on Cybercrime, effectively excluding companies from the People's Republic of China (PRC, or China).